ember-learn/guides-source/guides/release/models/index.md

 One downside to returning a cached record is you may find the state of the data has changed since it was first loaded into the store's identity map.
-In order to prevent this stale data from being a problem for long, Ember Data will automatically make a request in the background each time a cached record is returned from the store.
+In order to prevent this stale data from being a problem for long, EmberData will automatically make a request in the background each time a cached record is returned from the store.
 When the new data comes in, the record is updated, and if there have been changes to the record since the initial render, the template is